 Lack of trust

-9 Questions to ask yourself if you are thinking of staying: (trust your gut when answering yourself)
+9 Questions to ask yourself if you are thinking of staying and forgiving a cheater: (trust your gut when answering yourself)

 1. Will he cheat again?